MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 > - **Step 2: Set up Traffic Manager.** They set up Traffic Manager in front of the web apps, for routing and load balancing traffic.
 > - **Step 3: Provision MySQL.** In Azure, they provision an instance of Azure Database for MySQL.
 > - **Step 4: Migrate the database.** They migrate the database using Azure Database Migration Service.
-> - **Step 5: Set up GitHub.** They set up a local GitHub repository for the app web sites/code.
+> - **Step 5: Set up GitHub.** They set up a local GitHub repository for the application web sites/code.
 > - **Step 6: Deploy the web apps.** They deploy the web apps from GitHub.

 ## Step 1: Provision Azure App Service